The Afghan Hound breed is independent, gentle, and calm. But, these ancient dogs are known for their lovable, playful streak.

 However, canine biologists are not precisely sure where the first Afghans were born and bred.

-Interestingly, in some dog clubs today Afghan hounds are classified as “sight hounds” and in other clubs they are classified as “hounds.”
+Interestingly, in some dog clubs today they are classified as “sight hounds” and in other clubs they are classified as “hounds.”

 Only nobility, from tribal chieftains to monarchs, were able to keep these highly intelligent, resilient, and resourceful dogs for use on the hunt.

-When the Afghan hound first arrived in Britain, it created quite a stir in the show ring.
+When the breed first arrived in Britain, it created quite a stir in the show ring.

 But then World War I began and people’s attention focused elsewhere.